 1. Prepare the Chicken

-Begin by using a meat mallet to pound the chicken breasts to about 1/2-inch thickness.
-This ensures even cooking and helps the chicken remain tender.
-Season both sides generously with salt and pepper.
+Use a meat mallet to pound each chicken breast to about ½-inch thickness .
+Season both sides with salt and pepper .

 2. Dredging Process